Ruto receives more congratulations from Africa after winning Kenyan elections

 A few minutes before the announcement, four IEBC commissioners (made up of seven commissioners and the president), including the vice president, Juliana Chirera, questioned the election results by claiming that the count was done in an “opaque” manner.

-The Commonwealth (Commonwealth of Colonies and Former British Protectorate) Election Observation Mission today announced its “concern over complaints about the lack of transparency in the IEC” and recommended “that such complaints be promptly and satisfactorily addressed by the relevant authority”.
+The Commonwealth (Commonwealth of Colonies and Former British Protectorates) Election Observation Mission today announced it was “concerned about complaints of lack of transparency at the IEBC” and recommended “that such complaints be promptly and satisfactorily addressed by the relevant authority”.

 Unless a legal challenge to the results prevents him, Ruto will become Kenya’s fifth president since independence in 1963, replacing Uhuru Kenyatta, who is serving the second and final five-year term allowed by the constitution.
 EFE